sykell/careers/challenges/engineering-manager/task.md

 - Assume this is a greenfield project, and you can shape key decisions.
 - This is not about perfect code or wireframes: we’re looking for your approach, prioritization, and leadership.
+- Google doc, markdown files within public github repo, or similar formats are acceptable for submission.